Advanced-Programming-1403/PaperBattleship/README.md

 * Hit/miss feedback and ship sinking notification
 * Simple and minimalistic design for learning and fun

+## 🔧 Objective

+The core game logic is already implemented, but you are free to modify or extend it as needed.
+Your main tasks are to:

+- [ ] Complete the TODOs in the code
+- [ ] Set up the network connection
+- [ ] (Optionally) Improve or change the existing game logic
+- [ ] (Optionally) Changing the network handling logic

 ## 🕹️ How to Play

 1. **Start the Server**